exercism/DEPRECATED.rikki/README.md

 placed in a queue implemented in redis.

-Rikki pulls the uuid off the queue, makes a request to exercism.io's API to get the code, then submits the code to the analysseur API.
+Rikki pulls the uuid off the queue, makes a request to exercism.io's API to get the code, then either processes it locally, or submits the code to one of the analyzer APIs, depending on the language.

+* Go: analyzes locally
+* Crystal: submits it to the crystal analyzer
+* Ruby: submits it to the [ruby analyzer](https://github.com/exercism/rikki-ruby-analyzer)

-Analysseur uses analyzers/rules defined in the [exercism-analysis repository](https://github.com/JacobNinja/exercism-analysis), and responds with a list of violations.
+The Ruby analyzer uses analyzers/rules defined in the [exercism-analysis repository](https://github.com/JacobNinja/exercism-analysis), and responds with a list of violations.
 Each violation consists of type and a possible list of keys.